mehrshad-kashi/ISCN-UsingTransformerNetworks/README.md

 All experiments were conducted in a Google Colab environment with the following configurations:
 - **GPU**: NVIDIA A100
 - **RAM**: 40 GB
+**Important**: Using a different GPU or settings may affect the results.

 ## Usage Instructions
 1. Clone the repository: